Confidentiality & Medical Records

 We make every effort to give the best service possible to everyone who attends our practice.

 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.

-To pursue a complaint please contact the Operations Manager email@example.com who will deal with your concerns appropriately.
-Further written information regarding our prcedure is available on request.
+To pursue a complaint please contact the Operations Manager firstname.lastname@example.org who will deal with your concerns appropriately.
+Further written information regarding our procedure is available on request.

 Zero Tolerance Policy

 The Practice operate a zero tolerance policy towards abusive, threatening and racist behaviour and has the right to remove patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
 This includes actual or threatened physical violence or verbal abuse which leads to fear for a person’s safety.
 In this situation we will notify the patient in writing of their removal from the list and record in the patient’s medical records the fact of the removal and the circumstances leading to it.

 You may be asked to pay a charge for some services at the practice.
 Our charging policy detailed below explains this.